Cantera/cantera-website/pages/tutorials/PythonTutorial.rst

     >>> gas1.Y = np.ones(53)

-When setting the state, you can control what properties are held constant by passing the special value `None` to the property setter.
-For example, to change the specific volume to 2.1 m^3/kg while holding entropy constant:
+When setting the state, you can control what properties are held constant by passing the special value ``None`` to the property setter.
+For example, to change the specific volume to 2.1 m\ :sup:`3`\ /kg while holding entropy constant:

 .. code:: python